R2 (Rodalies de Catalunya): Operation

 All services running south of Castelldefels railway station, to the south of Barcelona, use Estació de França as their northern terminus, with Vilanova i la Geltrú or Sant Vicenç de Calders stations serving as their southern terminus, in order from north to south.
 The services terminating at Vilanova i la Geltrú call at all stations along their route, whilst the ones terminating at Sant Vicenç de Calders operate limited service, running non-stop between Sitges and Castelldefels, as well as Gavà and Barcelona Sants.
 On the other hand, all services running north of Granollers Centre railway station, to the north of Barcelona, use the airport station as their southern terminus, with Sant Celoni or Maçanet-Massanes stations serving as their northern terminus, in order from south to north, calling at all stations.
 Some of the services terminating at the airport also use Granollers Centre as their northern terminus.
-The rest of the services on the R2 run between Castelldefels and Granollers Centre, calling at all stations, so that they do not terminate neither at the airport nor at Estació de França.
+The rest of the services on the R2 run between Castelldefels and Granollers Centre, calling at all stations, so that they terminate neither at the airport nor at Estació de França.
 The first trains run about 5:00 in the morning, with the latest arriving at about 1:00 at night.

 The designation of the services on the line depends on the route they operate.
 All services terminating at the airport are designated R2 Nord ("R2 North"), whilst the services terminating at Estació de França are designated R2 Sud ("R2 South").
 The Nord and Sud designations refer to the fact that such services mostly run on the line's northern and southern portion, respectively.
 The through services between Castelldefels and Granollers Centre are simply designated R2.

 As of August 2015, the service routes operating on the R2 are as follows: